OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 ---
 title: Open Excel from your web page and embed your Office Add-in
-description: 'Open Excel from your web page and embed your Office Add-in.' ms.date: 11/01/2021 ms.localizationpriority: medium
+description: Open Excel from your web page and embed your Office Add-in. ms.date: 11/01/2021 ms.localizationpriority: medium
 ---